fortedigital/Styleguide/Styleguide.UITests/README.md

 This option is useful when you want to run this tool on build agent which most probably has problems with storage as it is provisioned on each build.

-In order to use Azure Storage you need to two environment variables with self explanatory values:
+In order to use Azure Storage you need to three environment variables with self explanatory values:

 ```
-AZURE_STORAGE_CONNECTION_STRING=
+AZURE_STORAGE_ACCOUNT_NAME=
+AZURE_STORAGE_ACCOUNT_KEY=
 AZURE_STORAGE_CONTAINER_NAME=
 ```